Williamsmene/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that duplicates the last line of a file
+Write a script that deletes all the regular files